 Enjoy Lo de Marcos’ Beaches & Outdoor Activities

-The Playa Lo de Marcos is the town’s main beach at the end of the street with golden sand and slow-crashing waves.
-If you head south to El Atracadero beach you will be near a rocky inlet that’s ideal for paddleboarding, kayaking, and fishing.
+If you head south to El Atracadero Beach, you’ll be near a rocky inlet that’s ideal for paddle boarding, kayaking, and fishing.
 Head to the north end of the Lo de Marcos beach for the estuary and the surf-break.

 Getting out in nature and enjoying the beach, mountains, & jungle is easy in Lo de Marcos.
-The rolling green hills are the perfect place to explore on foot while the sea beckons you to go on a kayak or paddleboarding adventure.
-Surfing is popular in Lo de Marcos too, although you won’t see as many surfers as you would in La Lancha close to Punta Mita.
+The rolling green hills are the perfect place to explore on foot while the sea beckons you to go on a kayak or paddle boarding adventure.

 You can also trot across the sandy beaches and get to know Lo de Marcos better on horseback with a local guide.